 in 2016, Europe adopted a new set of data protection laws called the General Data Protection Regulation (GDPR).

-These laws are meant to protect personal data of EU citizens and have been in effect since May 25th, 2018.
+These laws are meant to protect the personal data of EU citizens and have been in effect since May 25th, 2018.

 We take data security very seriously and have worked to ensure GDPR compliance by the enforcement date.